 The new standard is effective for the Company on October 1, 2019.
 The Company does not expect to adopt IFRS prior to its mandatory effective date.
-The impact that adoption of IFRS 16 will have on the consolidated financial statements has not yet been determined.
+The impact that adoption of IFRS 16 will have on the Interim Condensed Consolidated financial statements has not yet been determined.